rpy2/rpy2-r6/doc/index.rst

 In R's R6, a class definition is an instance of class `ClassFactoryGenerator`, and its method `new()` is is used to create instances of class `R6`.
-In a way, the class `ClassFactorGenerator` is in fact closer to a metaclass, and its instances are like constructors for instance of the class of interest.
+In a way, the class `ClassFactorGenerator` is closer to a metaclass and its instances are factories that can create instances of the class of interest.

 This is relatively different from the way Python classes are defined and are working, so we tried to have a wrapper